 It was so user friendly.
 I really enjoyed the structure and the overall pace.
-It was great having real time resources like Slack and one-on-one contact with our instructor, Jonathan.
+It was great having real time resources like Slack and one-on-one contact with my coach, Jonathan.
 I really appreciated having access to somebody either first thing in the morning or later at night or even on the weekend whenever a question came up.

 The content was also super clear and relatable.
 The examples that were used when writing queries were very real world.
 It was really refreshing seeing content like that.

 What are you able to do with the skills that you learned?